Jhay-EL/Payables/README.md

 ---

-### [cite_start]**Tired of losing track of subscriptions or being surprised by an upcoming bill[cite: 2]?**
+### **Tired of losing track of subscriptions or being surprised by an upcoming bill?**
-[cite_start]Payables helps you manage all your recurring expenses in one place, giving you a clear view of where your money is going[cite: 3]. [cite_start]With a clean, modern interface and powerful customization options, managing your finances has never been easier or looked better[cite: 4].
+Payables helps you manage all your recurring expenses in one place, giving you a clear view of where your money is going.
+With a clean, modern interface and powerful customization options, managing your finances has never been easier or looked better.

 <br>